Rohan00Paramanand/Movie-Ticket-Booking/README.md

 ## Completion Status:
 Completed booking functionality for website.
-Completed database creation and ticket booking reflecting on database Next step to create login/registration page and show ticket availability per movie on choose_movie page
+Completed database creation and ticket booking reflecting on database Completed show tickets feature which shows a table with available tickets per movie